quantumwake/alethic-ism-db/README.md

-# Alethic Instruction-Based State Machine (DB Module)
+# Alethic Instruction-Based State Machine (ISM) Core SDK for Python

-The Alethic ISM DB (Python) backend interface is an extension of [alethic-ism-core](https://github.com/quantumwake/alethic-ism-core) and provides a set of base database access functions compatibility with postgres and other backend systems.
+The Alethic ISM DB (Python SDK) backend interface is an extension of [alethic-ism-core](https://github.com/quantumwake/alethic-ism-core) and provides a set of base database access functions compatibility with postgres and other backend systems.

-- Database access functionality for the Alethic ISM models, including the State and other Functions of the ISM platform, the system as a whole.
+Refer to the [Alethic ISM project group](https://github.com/quantumwake/alethic), handling the core processor and state management code.

-- Warning: this is a work in progress and is a crude implementation of a storage subsystem for the Alethic ISM platform (for python users).
-However, it works well enough for now.
+### Status

-## Current Support
+This project is actively under development and remains in an experimental/prototype phase.
+Contributions and feedback are welcome as the project evolves.
 - Postgres (crude but effective for now)
 - Lots of work needs to be done on the storage subsystem to scale it up in a distributed manner